Intrenion/Milcraft/doctrine/on-war.md

 Chapter: Book Seven: The Attack - Attacks on Swamps, Flooded Areas, and Forests

-## Practice 110: Concentrate the theater attack on decision
+## Practice 110: Concentrate the theater attack on the decision

 **Problem**
 Secondary gains can distract forces from defeating the enemy's main strength.